moseskarunia/cleanly-architected/README.md

 Everyone agrees architecture is good, but it considerably slows the development initiation process.
 Multiply it by implementing the foundation each time you want to start a project, then new projects won't spark joy anymore.
 Unfortunately, we can't ditch it even though it doesn't spark joy (sorry Marie Kondo), because a maintainable app needs to be architected cleanly.

+## Planned Updates
+- Form caching in Mutation Repository: Make it easier for you to save form state, to enable user to continue editing later.
+- Mutation delete in Mutation Repository: Enables deleting data from local / server.

+Feel free to submit PR for them.
+The functions already available in the data source though, the repository just need to wire things up.

 ## What is Clean Architecture?

 For you who is new to the architecture world, I highly advise you to follow through [Reso Coder's tutorial on TDD](https://resocoder.com/category/tutorials/flutter/tdd-clean-architecture/).
 This library is my iteration on that tutorial.
 And I think you need to understand it first before trying to use this library.